-COVID-19 Vaccination Requirements for Workers in a high-risk setting Direction
+COVID-19 Vaccination Requirements for Workers in a high-risk setting Direction (No. 2)

 Direction from Chief Health Officer in accordance with emergency powers arising from the declared public health emergency

 Public Health Act 2005 (Qld)

 On 29 January 2020, under the Public Health Act 2005, the Minister for Health and Minister for Ambulance Services made an order declaring a public health emergency in relation to coronavirus disease (COVID-19).
 The public health emergency area specified in the order is for ‘all of Queensland’.
 Its duration has been extended by regulation to 26 March 2022 and may be further extended.

 Further to this declaration, l, Dr John Gerrard, Chief Health Officer, reasonably believe it is necessary to give the following directions pursuant to s362B of the Public Health Act 2005 to assist in containing, or to respond to, the spread of COVID-19 within the community.

 This public health direction applies to workers who enter, work in, or provide services in a high-risk setting.
 The direction defines how a high-risk setting is identified by the Chief Health Officer and specifies the COVID-19 vaccination requirements and related obligations for workers and employers operating in a high-risk setting.
 The direction recognises that an employer may mandate vaccination for employees, where otherwise permitted at law, based on the requirements of a role.

 This Public Health Direction applies to workers in settings where there is:

 a high risk of transmission of the COVID-19 virus; or

 the setting is used by a large number of vulnerable persons; or